The round handle problem: Proof of Theorem

-Perform surgery on $R_M$ using these framed embedded spheres, and define $R'$ to be the $4$-manifold obtained as result of these surgeries.
-Note that $L$ is still slice in $R'$, since our initial immersed discs and their duals lie in the complement of the slice discs, and we apply disc embedding in this complement.
-The disc embedding conjecture has no hypothesis on the fundamental group, so we do not need to control the fundamental group here.
+Perform surgery on $R_M$ using these framed embedded spheres $B_i$, and define $R'$ to be the $4$-manifold obtained as result of these surgeries.
+Note that $L$ is still slice in $R'$, since the spheres $B_i$ lie in the complement of the slice discs.